stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## Pilot 5: Peer Motivation

 Learners can benefit from peer activity in many ways besides active helping.
-For instance, simply knowing that they are not alone in their journey can increase learners' motivation and mitigate problems related to distraction, stress, and anxiety.
-Besides, learning together can be fun.
+Simply knowing that they are not alone can increase motivation and reduce anxiety.
+Learning together can be fun.

 #HSLIDE

-Hypothesis: By carefully designing social features that are "passive" and subtle, we can leverage psychological benefits that improve the learning experience, without distracting the learner.
+Hypothesis: Social features, when designed and crafted carefully, can leverage psychological benefits that improve the learning experience, without causing too much distraction.

-> Stefan's MSc students are working on this.
+> Stefan's MSc students are currently working on this.

 #HSLIDE

 ## Pilot 6: Students using their institution's Learning Environment

-> Requires that the institution integrates our snippet into their LE.
+> Requires that the institution integrates our JavaScript into their LE.

 #HSLIDE